Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

+file path: CODE_OF_CONDUCT.md
-# Game Site Code of Conduct
+content: # Game Site Code of Conduct

 ## Our Pledge